aaraar/meesterproef-1920/Debriefing.md

 ## What does it mean
 Starting with this project, I had very little knowledge of LinkedData, knowledge graphs or other of these graph data standards.
-To help me understand the assignment a little bit better, I have listed a few terms and standards below that I needed to wrap my head around first, before I really understood what was supposed to happen.
+To help me understand the assignment a little better, I have listed a few terms and standards below I needed to wrap my head around first, before I really understood what was supposed to happen.
 Most of these terms are mentioned in Medium articles written by employees of Wallscope and are explained lot better and more comprehensive than I did, but beneath are my very brief explanations of how I have grasped them.